scaffold-sh/aws-static-website/README.md

 <th scope="row">GITHUB_OAUTH_TOKEN</th>

-<td>The GitHub Oauth token that will be used by CodePipeline to pull your source code from your repository.</td>
+<td>The GitHub OAuth token that will be used by CodePipeline to pull your source code from your repository.</td>

 </tr>